 MSTP students excel in both the medical and graduate programs, serve on various committees and are members of student groups and extramural organizations.
 In the lab, MSTP students are highly productive, with authorship on more than 400 journal articles over the past five years.

-MSTP students’ interests are not limited to biomedical research; over the years, MSTP students have established Sling Health, the Young Scientist Program and the Mad Scientist Network.
-In addition, they have collaborated with traditional medical school students to institute the Saturday Morning Clinic (the first student-run free clinic in the nation) and the Public Health Plunge (a program to expose entering students to the challenges of public health).
+MSTP students’ interests are not limited to biomedical research.
+Over the years, MSTP students have established Sling Health, the Young Scientist Program and the Mad Scientist Network.
+In addition, they have collaborated with traditional medical school students to institute the Saturday Morning Clinic — the first student-run free clinic in the nation — and the Public Health Plunge — a program to expose entering students to the challenges of public health.

 Life in St. Louis

 St. Louis is an affordable and fun, vibrant city in which to live, work and learn.
 It offers a plethora of activities, cultural experiences, cuisines and neighborhoods to explore throughout your eight years (or more!) here.
 The Central West End neighborhood is next to the medical campus and where many students live.
 It is walkable and has almost everything you need: grocery stores, restaurants, fitness centers, access to public transit, coffee shops, public library and more.
 Plus, Forest Park, nestled between the Danforth and Medical campuses, has abundant green spaces, sports fields, recreation trails, and museums of art, history and science — all FREE.

 On- and off-campus, St. Louis offers a wide range of affordable housing options for buyers and renters.
 Explore additional resources on the MD Admissions site, or visit the Dis-Orientation Guide’s Housing section to see what first-year medical students have to say about neighborhoods and housing options.

 Students currently in the medical portion of the MSTP can find a list of shared student resources on the School of Medicine website.